Sunday, December 22, 2013

 "The bodies were very badly decomposed, even for four days in Houston's brutal summer heat and humidity, particularly in the head, neck and genital areas.
 The medical examiner later testified that this is how she could be sure as to the horrible brutality of the rapes, beatings and murders."

 Anti-death penalty. academic leaders make that argument.
-Astounding."
+Grotesque.
+Believe them.

-The death penalty protects innocents, in three ways, more than does life without parole.
+The death penalty protects innocents, in six ways, more than does life without parole.

 Justice plus saving more innocent lives - pro-death penalty folks make that argument.